LogtalkDotOrg/logtalk-for-vscode/README.md

 On Windows systems, some Prolog backends such as ECLiPSe and XSB are not usable due to file path representation issues.

 Precise code navigation and quick fixes require a Prolog backend that supports accessing read term starting line but only some backends (B-Prolog, GNU Prolog, JIProlog, SICStus Prolog, SWI-Prolog, Trealla Prolog, XVM, and YAP) provide accurate line numbers.
+This issue is fixed for ECLiPSe in version 7.2#5 when using Logtalk 3.96.0 or later.

 If you're migrating from the old "VSC-Logtalk" extension, you may see duplicated context menu items even after uninstalling it.
 If that happens, delete any extension leftovers in the `%USERPROFILE%\.vscode\extensions` (for Windows) or `~/.vscode/extensions` (for Linux and macOS) directory.